manoj5114/spark_training/README.md

 * spark-sql 1.2.0
 * SBT 0.13.8

-Spark Submit
+Compiling and Running
 ===
+Download the code and unpack to spark_training folder.

-You can also create a jar with all of the dependencies for running scala versions of the code and run the job with the spark-submit script
+Create a jar with all of the dependencies for running scala versions of the code and run the job with the spark-submit script.
-* To compile the code to a jar cd spark_training
+* To compile the code to a jar

+  cd spark_training

   ./sbt/sbt package

 * To run each app individually, from the spark_training folder specifiy each programm class name indivudually, like: